Favorite Colorado Passes

 National Forest: White River

-Buckskin Pass is accessible by foot on forest service trail #1975 in the Maroon Bells-Snowmass Wilderness Area.
-It divides the waters of Snowmass Creek to the west and Minnehaha Gulch to the east.
+Avalanche Pass is accessible by foot on forest service trail #1971 in the Maroon Bells-Snowmass Wilderness Area.
+It divides the waters of the West Fork of Anthracite Creek to the north and Carbonate Creek to the south.

 © Article copyright Pruett Publishing.